5 choses alternatives à faire à Grenade

 Are you planning to visit Granada but prefer alternative things to see and do?
 You’ve probably already read about the magical Arabic neighbourhood of Albaicín, the magnificent Palais de l’Alhambra, or the Cathedral of Granada, but there’s more to Granada.
 Here’s 5 alternative things to do in Granada for those who like to travel ‘off the beaten path’!

-1. Street Art in the Jewish neighbourhood of Realejo
+1. Street art in Realejo

 Realejo is the old Jewish district, and is also the home of “El Niño de las Pinturas”, a famous urban artist.
 Calle Molinos, Calle Pavaneras, some parks, and a few areas near the bus station are worth checking out.
 Other Spanish and international artists have their work here, like Drew, Yukka, Gata Cattana, Hilos, and Belin.

-2. Spectacular Cave Houses of Sacromonte
+2. Cave Houses in Sacromonte

 Oasis Backpackers Hostel will take you there every Wednesday, Friday, and Sunday at 5pm on the, “Street Art & the Caves Tour”.